Rookout/deployment-examples/node-aws-lambda/README.md

 ## Running on Lambda

 1. Uploading your function :
-    - Zip Upload: In order to run your Rookout-wrapped function on Lambda, make sure the dependencies are downloaded and zip the folder (including node_modules).
+    - **Zip Upload**: In order to run your Rookout-wrapped function on Lambda, make sure the dependencies are downloaded and zip the folder (including node_modules).
-    zip -r rookout_lambda_test.zip .
+    `zip -r rookout_lambda_test.zip .`

-        **IMPORTANT:** _If you are building on a MacOS/Windows machine, npm will compile native binaries for this platform.
-AWS Lambda runs on Linux and thus needs the linux compiled binaries.
-The solution is doing `npm install` or `npm rebuild` on a Linux machine such as an EC2 instance and re-archive the zip for uploading to Lambda._

-    - aws-cli : Create a new Lambda function and update it like so :
+    - **aws-cli** : Create a new Lambda function and update it like so :
         ```bash
         aws lambda create-function \
                     --region <REGION> \